chase-lambert/vigil/README.md

 ## Limits & Behavior

 Vigil uses fixed-size buffers (~740KB for parsed output).
 Total memory usage is typically 2-5MB depending on terminal size (libvaxis scales with screen dimensions).
+I'm genuinely curious about if these limits hold up to real world usage from others.

 | Limit | Value | What happens when exceeded |
 |-------|-------|---------------------------|